tutorbookapp/tutorbook/README.md

 $ npm i && lerna bootstrap --hoist
 ```

-9. Follow the instructions included below to start a
+9. Follow the instructions included below (see "Available Scripts") to start a
    [Next.js](https://nextjs.org) development server (to see your updates affect
    the app live):